P-dPF/expenses-wallet/README.md

 ## DESCRIPTION

-The Expenses wallet is a Frontend Single Page Application developed in ReactJS and Redux in which the user can insert expenses with the relevant attributes and the application will automatically convert the currencies display it.
+The Expenses Wallet is a Frontend Single Page Application developed in ReactJS and Redux in which the user can insert expenses with the relevant attributes and the application will automatically convert the currencies display it.

 ## STACKS